 “Even once floodwaters recede, Missouri Department of Transportation crews still have work to do before a closed roadway or bridge can reopen,” said MoDOT Southeast District Maintenance Engineer Tammy Hefner.
 “There is a process to reopening a route or bridge to ensure the safety of our travelers.”

-Currently, the Route 51 Chester Bridge over the Mississippi River is closed.
 The bridge is located southwest of Chester, Illinois, and northeast of Perryville, Missouri, and it is the only connection for drivers across the Mississippi River between St. Louis and Cape Girardeau, Missouri.

 - Allowing the water to recede from the bridge girders